Missed the Pro Bowl? Here’s what the Seahawks accomplished in the All-Star game

 Wilson entered the game in the third series, sharing QB duties with Arizona’s Kyler Murray and Minnesota’s Kirk Cousins.

 His third-down pass in the end zone intended for Minnesota’s Justin Jefferson was batted away by Cleveland’s Denzel Ward.
-On fourth down, Wilson’s pass went through the hands of San Francisco fullback Kyle Juszczyk and intercepted by New England’s J.C.
+On fourth down, Wilson’s pass went through the hands of San Francisco fullback Kyle Juszczyk and was intercepted by New England’s J.C.
 Jackson.

 Wilson also threw an interception in the second quarter, a deep pass picked off by Derwin James of the Chargers.

-- The game also featured a few experiments with rules, including that teams who had just scored could elect to take the ball at their own 25 and try a fourth-and-15 to keep possession (there were no kickoffs of any kind) and Wilson got a couple chances to try to convert.
+- The game also featured a few experiments with rules, including that teams who had just scored could elect to take the ball at their own 25 and try a fourth-and-15 to keep possession (there were no kickoffs of any kind) and Wilson got a couple of chances to try to convert.

-Wilson threw one incompletion on a fourth-and-15 in the second quarter, intended for Minnesota’s Justin Jefferson, as the teams went a combined 0-7 in the first half.
+Wilson threw one incompletion on a fourth-and-15 in the second quarter, intended for Jefferson, as the teams went a combined 0-7 in the first half.

 Wilson got another shot at converting a fourth-and-15 in the fourth quarter after the NFC scored to cut the lead to 41-28.
 But his pass to Minnesota’s Dalvin Cook went for just 10 yards.